All Episodes

 And now we can't take into account things like that.

-I'm sure Frank might even be a great grandfather, who knows?
+Frank might even be a great-grandfather.

 Possibly true.

-And of course I would I would then add, would some of you please consider a question?
+Because I would then add, would some of you please consider a question?

 Of all the people in the United States of America to be asked a question, can my grandmother live?

-Who the hell is Barack Obama to say give anybody a pain pill?
+Who the hell is Barack Obama to say, give anybody a pain pill?

 Who is he to be the one to say that?